 Comprehensive Overview

 At the heart of expressing "I miss you" in French lies the verb manquer.
-However, its usage differs significantly from the English construction.
+That said, its usage differs significantly from the English construction.
 Instead of saying "I miss you" directly, the French often say "You are missing from me," which beautifully captures the sense of absence and longing.
 This distinction is crucial for understanding how the French express this emotion.

 The most common way to say "I miss you" in French is "Tu me manques" (informal) or "Vous me manquez" (formal).
 Let's break this down: